 People who struggle with quarterly taxes often frame them as something taken away from their income.
 People who handle them well mentally classify taxes the same way they do software subscriptions or insurance.
 It is money that was never fully theirs to begin with.
 That mindset shift matters because it changes behavior.
 When taxes are seen as a known cost of doing business, pricing decisions improve, resentment decreases, and cash flow planning becomes more realistic.

 The exact percentage varies, but the behavior is consistent.
 Money you cannot see is harder to rationalize using for rent, gear, or a slow month.
 For people with variable income, this habit creates artificial stability even when revenue fluctuates.
+If you have never set up a separate account, pair this habit with a simple bookkeeping routine so every deposit is split the same way.

 Quarterly taxes become painful when you are guessing instead of applying a rule.
 Successful self-employed people decide on a conservative percentage early and stick to it.
 Many start around 25 to 30 percent, adjusting after their first full year.

 The key is not precision but consistency.
 Guessing month to month introduces anxiety and second-guessing.
 Percentages reduce cognitive load.
 You do not renegotiate with yourself every time a client pays an invoice.
+The IRS expects most self-employed people to pay estimated tax four times a year using Form 1040-ES, so a steady percentage keeps you ready for each deadline.

 Avoidance thrives in silence.
-Freelancers who handle taxes well look at their numbers regularly, even when everything seems fine.
+People who handle taxes well look at their numbers regularly, even when everything seems fine.
 This does not mean complex forecasting.
 It often means a simple monthly check-in with income, expenses, and estimated tax liability.

 Quarterly payments hurt most when they collide with real life expenses.
 Experienced freelancers quietly build an additional buffer on top of tax savings.
 This buffer absorbs timing mismatches, client delays, or unexpected bills.